Friday, 16 November 2018

-- In 2016 (GB), in road traffic incidents for which the police recorded a ‘contributory factor’, the percentage attributed to a ‘poor or defective road surface’ was almost four times higher for cycles as it was for motor vehicles (excluding motorbikes).
+- In 2017 (GB), in incidents for which the police recorded a CF, the percentage attributed to a ‘poor or defective road surface’ was almost four times higher for cycles than it was for each type of motor vehicle (except for motorcycles).

 - Around 12% of the legal claims handled by Cycling UK’s Incident Line on behalf of our members is due to poor maintenance.

 - In England, Wales and London (2017/18), over half of all local authority roads were reported to be in good structural condition (i.e. with 15 years or more life left in them).
-One in five, however, were reported to be in poor condition (i.e. with less than five years left in them).
+One in five, however, was reported to be in poor condition (i.e. with less than five years left).

 - The maintenance backlog in England, Wales and London will take c14 years to clear.

-- For 2017/18, authorities in England, Wales and London in total reported a £555.7m shortfall in their annual carriageway maintenance budget or, on average, £3.3m each.
+- For 2017/18, authorities in England & Wales (including London) reported a total shortfall of £555.7 million in their annual carriageway maintenance budget, an average of £3.3 million each.

 Cycling UK View

 - All road users suffer from poorly maintained roads, but cyclists are disproportionately affected.

 - Local authorities need sufficient funding so that they can maintain roads well.